 - Do you want to avoid court intervention?

 Your answers will make it easier to define the circumstances that will guide your decision-making on this complex and emotional subject.

-Dan Flanagan is a financial advisor located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
+Dan Flanagan is a financial advisor and Partner located at Canby Financial Advisors, 161 Worcester Road, Framingham, MA 01701.
 He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
 He can be reached at 508.598.1082 or at [email protected]

 Prepared by Broadridge Investor Communication Solutions, Inc. Copyright 2019.
 Broadridge Investor Communication Solutions, Inc. does not provide investment, tax, legal, or retirement advice or recommendations.
 The information presented here is not specific to any individual's personal circumstances.